Data Centers in Aarau

 Natural Disaster Risk

-- Drought: A low but present risk that can affect hydroelectric power generation.
+- Drought: A minor but present risk factor.